 Inheritance in Java

 Inheritance in java is a mechanism in which one object acquires all the properties and behaviors of parent object.
+It is an important part of OPPs(Object Oriented programming system).

 The idea behind inheritance in java is that you can create new classes that are built upon existing classes.
 When you inherit from an existing class, you can reuse methods and fields of parent class, and you can add new methods and fields also.